 - An educational drug administration component in which samples collected after administration of drugs to horses are distributed to each participating laboratory with specific documentation to allow the laboratory to detect, quantify, and confirm the presence of the administered drug or its metabolites in urine and plasma or serum samples.
 Standard Operating Procedures for the detection, quantification, and confirmation of new drugs can also be contributed by member laboratories.
 This is especially important as new prohibited substances appear and newer technologies are developed by participating laboratories.
 These samples shall be provided by the RMTC. - A single-masked sample component in which samples are known to be PT samples but the identities of drugs or metabolites, if any, in these samples are not known to the receiving laboratory.
-A list of candidate drugs will be developed by the HTLC in concert with the participating laboratories.

-A double-masked sample component in which samples are distributed through the designated contact person for each State Horse Racing Authority in such a way that laboratory personnel are unaware that the double-masked sample is present in the routine track samples submitted to the laboratory for testing.
+A list of candidate drugs will be maintained by the HTLC in concert with the participating laboratories.
+Multiple drugs may be present in single-masked PT samples. - A double-masked sample component in which samples are distributed through the designated contact person for each State Horse Racing Authority in such a way that laboratory personnel are unaware that the double-masked sample is present in the routine track samples submitted to the laboratory for testing.
 Drugs (and their associated metabolites) contained in double-masked samples will be from the same list of drugs developed for single-masked samples.
+Multiple drugs may be present in double-masked PT samples.